Facebook Pixel

 Smart & Aggressive Lawyers

 Being charged with any type of criminal offense in Arizona can have life altering consequences.
 Because our state has no expungement statute, any offense that you plead guilty to or are convicted of stays on your criminal history permanently.
 Having a criminal conviction does not end with the penalties imposed by the court, it can impact your ability to find employment, rent an apartment, or seek higher education.
 Whether you are facing misdemeanor or criminal charges, you need an experienced criminal defense attorney that will aggressively fight to protect your rights.
-At Bighorn Law of Arizona our criminal defense attorneys are committed to strongly defending our client’s presumption of innocence, and strive to achieve the best result every day, every time, in every case.
+At Big Chad Law Injury & Accident Lawyers our criminal defense attorneys are committed to strongly defending our client’s presumption of innocence, and strive to achieve the best result every day, every time, in every case.

 Our Criminal Defense Practice Areas